KXVA: History

 In 2008, the station was purchased by Bayou City Broadcasting in a group deal for approximately $3 million.
 On September 27, 2012, Bayou City Broadcasting announced an agreement to sell KXVA and its seven other television stations to the Dallas-based London Broadcasting Company (the sale price initially was not disclosed).
 The sale marked a temporary exit from the broadcasting industry for the company's owner DuJuan McCoy, who planned on refocusing his company to acquire major network affiliates in mid-sized markets larger than San Angelo and Abilene.
 The FCC granted its approval of the sale on November 14; the sale was completed on December 31.

 On May 14, 2014, the Gannett Company announced that it would acquire KIDY, KXVA, and four other London Broadcasting stations for $215 million; Gannett CEO Gracia Martore touted that the acquisition would give the company a presence in several fast-growing markets and opportunities for local advertisers to leverage its digital marketing platform.
 The sale was completed on July 8.
 13 months later, on June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KXVA was retained by the latter company, named Tegna.

+Nexstar Media Group, owner of KTAB-TV and operator of KRBC-TV (channel 9) in Abilene, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KXVA from being integrated into KTAB and KRBC.